Learning and Interpreting Gravitational-Wave Features from CNNs with a Random Forest Approach: Hybrid Model Architecture

-\subsubsection{Training Process}
+\subsection{Training Process}

 We first trained the baseline-CNN on Dataset 1, of which $80\%$ is used for the training, $10\%$ for the validation, $10\%$ for the testing.
 Each original data sample consists of an 8-second duration, which needs to be segmented into a 1-second window to match the input dimension of the CNN.
 We randomly segmented each sample into a 1-second window, ensuring that the merger time of the GW signal falls within the interval $(\frac{1}{3}, \frac{2}{3})$s, to prevent the model from overly relying on specific times and locations.
 Notably, this segmentation is performed only once during the initial training phase, and subsequent training iterations utilize the pre-segmented samples.
+We used the cross-entropy loss as the loss function, and optimized the network using the Adam optimizer~\cite{Kingma2014AdamAM} with an initial learning rate of 0.001.
+A cosine annealing learning rate scheduler~\cite{Loshchilov2016SGDRSG} was applied during training, with the period parameter set to $T_{\text{max}} = 20$ epochs, allowing the learning rate to gradually decay following a cosine schedule.
 The baseline-CNN was trained for 20 epochs with a batch size of 64, and the final model was selected based on the lowest training loss.
 All experiments were conducted in a Docker environment using a \textbf{NVIDIA 3060Ti GPU} with \textbf{CUDA 12.3.2} and \textbf{PyTorch 2.2.1}, requiring approximately 80 hours of computation time.

-Before training the RF classifier, the pre-trained baseline-CNN served as the feature extractor, and extracted four hand-crafted features, following the procedure described in Section~\ref{2.2.2}.
-This process generated four hand-crafted features from three types of data: noise, glitches, and GW signals from Dataset 2.
-These features (four hand-crafted features plus baseline-CNN output) were then used as input to train the RF classifier.
+Before training the RF classifier, the pre-trained baseline-CNN served as the feature extractor, and extracted four handcrafted features, following the procedure described in Section~\ref{3.3}.
+This process generated four handcrafted features from three types of data: noise, glitches, and GW signals from Dataset 2.
+These features (four handcrafted features plus $\mathbf{CNN\ probability}$) were then used as input to train the RF classifier.
 The dataset was then split into $80\%$ training, and $20\%$ testing sets.
+The RF classifier architecture (Section~\ref{3.2}) was implemented with \textbf{scikit-learn 1.4.1} in \textbf{Python 3.9.19}.
+The experiments were conducted on a machine with an \textbf{Intel(R) Core(TM) i5-12400F CPU @ 2.50GHz} and \textbf{16 GB RAM}.

-\subsection{Evaluation}
+\section{Evaluation}

-\subsubsection{Sensitivity Metrics}
+\subsection{Sensitivity Metrics}